 Amount: The maximum scholarship award amount cannot exceed \$2,000 or the student's account balance, whichever is the lessor of the two.
-A maximum of 150 students per Financial Aid award year may receive this scholarship.

 Interested students must complete and submit the Medical Graduate Success Scholarship Application no later than 10 days prior to the start of the term.
 Funds are limited to \$300,000 per Financial Aid award year.